abdulsalam0/abdulsalam0/README.md

 I'm a master software engineering graduate 🎓 from Lancaster University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems.
 Other thing I enjoy doing is playing football⚽.
 I'm currently into mobile app development📱 and working on my UI/UX 🤓.

 ### About Me 🤓
-- 🔭 I’m currently working on VR classroom system which can be ran mobile devices using A-frame.
+- 🔭 I’m currently looking into blockchain tech and trying to deploy my first smart contract.
 - 🌱 I’m currently learning new design concepts and develop solid UI.
 - 👯 I’m looking to collaborate to more open source project.
 - 🤔 I’m looking for help with understanding beautiful software design.